Visiting Ireland in January: Weather, Packing, and a City-by-City Itinerary

 My January travel to Ireland is usually a mix of city breaks, luxury accommodations (much cheaper in the off season!), and a couple days of music at Temple Bar TradFest in Dublin.

-For transportation I use a mix of trains and buses with the occasional rental car to reach a remote accommodation.
+For transportation I use a mix of trains and buses with the occasional rental car or private driver to reach a remote attraction or accommodation.

-Coming from the Midwestern US, where winter can be brutally cold, temperatures in the upper 30s and lowers 40s (Fahrenheit) are a welcome reprieve from the single digits (and below) at home.
+Coming from the Midwestern US, where winter can be brutally cold, temperatures in the upper 30s and lower 40s (Fahrenheit; 0°-8°C) are a welcome reprieve from the single digits (and below) at home.

 I had one trip with quite a bit of snow.
 The few inches of snow didn’t stop us from exploring (we are very used to snowy driving!) and made for some stunning photos.
 Snowplows are rare in Ireland and we encountered few cars on the roads and even fewer visitors at the sites we stopped at.